 The Earned Income Tax Credit (EITC) helps millions of workers like Jesse keep more of what they earn to pay for their needs: Reliable transportation to get to work, housing, and food.
 United Way helps people claim the EITC at tax time.

 One in five who are eligible for the EITC are leaving money on the table – money that can make a big difference in paying bills and putting food on the table.
 Anyone can do their taxes for free at MyFreeTaxes.com and can connect any credits for which they are eligible.

 United Way of York County believes that every child in our community should have access to an early education.
-Currently, only 16% of the children in York County can attend a qualified early education program.
+Currently, only 16% of the children in York County have access to a qualified early education program.